 A quarter of a century ago a Copt named Ramses Wissa Wassef bought some land outside Cairo and started an artistic community.

-A quarter of a century ago a Copt named Ramses Wissa Wassef bought some land outside Cairo and started an artistic community.
+Background: A quarter of a century ago a Copt named Ramses Wissa Wassef bought some land outside Cairo and started an artistic community.
 Today tapestries that the settlement produces are famous and sought after in many parts of the world.

 When Mr Wassef purchased the land 25-years ago near the village of Harrania, several children from the village went to work for him and learn the art of tapestry weaving.